 Lacto-fermentation actually has nothing at all to do with lactose or dairy.
 Here, “Lacto” is talking about lactic acid.

-Fruits and vegetables typically have the beneficial bacteria Lactobacillus on their surface.
-Often when we think about bacteria we think of it in a negative way, but not all bacteria is bad.
+Fruits and vegetables typically have beneficial bacteria Lactobacillus on their surface.
+Often when we think about bacteria we think of it in a negative way, but not all bacteria are bad.

 In fact, Lactobacillus is quite good.

 When placed in an oxygen-free environment, Lactobacillus turns sugars into lactic acid.
-In turn, this lactic acid prevents the growth of harmful bacteria, acting as a preservative for the produce, and giving fermented foods their tangy flavor.
+In turn, this lactic acid prevents the growth of harmful bacteria, acting as a preservative for the veggies, and giving fermented foods their tangy flavor.

 The Benefits Of Fermented Vegetables

 So, why would you want to make your own fermented vegetables?

-There’s lots of talk these days about gut health, as we’re discovering just how important our gut is to the health of our bodies as a whole.
+There’s a lot of talk these days about gut health, as we’re discovering just how important our gut is to the health of our bodies as a whole.

 Fermented foods add good bacteria to the gut.
 This good bacteria helps to do many things like strengthen the immune system and regulate appetite.